-In this guide you will find practical information about the coffee triangle: what is the climate like, what is the best time to go, how long should you stay there, what about the wifi and is the coffee triangle safe.
-Here you can read tips and useful information about the coffee triangle.
+In this guide you will find practical information about the coffee region: how is the climate, how do you pay, what is the best time to travel, how many days do you need and how is the safety in the Colombia’s coffee region.
+Keep on reading for useful tips about a stay in the coffee triangle.

 Climate